chiragpuniyanii/nodejs-repo/README.md

 ## 📦 Step 3: CI/CD Pipeline Setup

-A Jenkins pipeline is defined using a `Jenkinsfile` stored in the repository.
+A Jenkins pipeline is defined using a `Jenkinsfile`.

 ### Pipeline Stages

-1. Checkout code from GitHub
+* Checkout Code
-2. Build Docker image
+* Build Docker Image
-3. Run tests inside container
+* Run Tests
-4. Push image to Docker Hub
+* Push Image to Docker Hub
-5. Deploy container on server
+* Deploy Container

 ---

 ## 🔔 CI/CD Automation using Webhook

-Webhook integration is configured to trigger the pipeline automatically on every code push.
+The pipeline is automatically triggered using GitHub webhook on every code push.

-### Flow:

-1. Code pushed to GitHub
-2. GitHub sends webhook event
-3. Jenkins triggers pipeline
-4. Deployment happens automatically

 ---